Skip to main content

 Thyroid optimization at Fishtown Medicine looks beyond TSH alone.
 We test Free T3, Free T4, Reverse T3, and TPO antibodies, support nutrient-driven conversion (selenium, zinc, iodine), and use precision therapy (T4, combination T4/T3, or natural desiccated thyroid) to restore physiological function.

-Far too many people in Philadelphia, especially women, are told their thyroid is "Normal" based on a single, outdated lab marker (TSH).
+Far too many people in Philadelphia, particularly women, are told their thyroid is "Normal" based on a single, outdated lab marker (TSH).
 At Fishtown Medicine, we distinguish between "Lab Normal" and "Biological Optimal" so your metabolic engine can run at its full potential.

 Why does TSH alone miss real thyroid problems?

-Most doctors check TSH (Thyroid Stimulating Hormone) as the gatekeeper for thyroid health.
-If TSH is in range, they assume everything is fine.
 TSH is a pituitary signal; it is the thermostat on the wall.
 It does not tell you whether the furnace (the thyroid) is actually producing enough heat (active hormone) for your cells.
 You can have a "normal" TSH and still experience classic hypothyroid symptoms like fatigue, weight gain, hair loss, and cold intolerance.

 Why does T4 to T3 conversion matter so much?

-Your thyroid mainly produces T4, which is a storage hormone.
-To actually do work, your body must convert T4 into T3 (the active hormone).
 Stress, inflammation, and nutrient deficiencies common in Philadelphia (selenium, zinc, iodine, iron) can block conversion.
 Instead of active T3, your body may produce Reverse T3, which acts as a brake on metabolism.
 If your doctor is not checking Free T3 and Reverse T3, they are not seeing the whole picture.

 What is the Fishtown Medicine thyroid optimization strategy?